Laura Poitras: Global surveillance disclosures

 Poitras helped to produce stories exposing previously secret U.S. intelligence activities, which earned her the 2013 Polk award and contributed to the 2014 Pulitzer Prize for Public Service awarded jointly to The Guardian and The Washington Post.
-She later worked with Jacob Appelbaum and writers and editors at Der Spiegel to cover disclosures about mass surveillance, particularly those relating to NSA activity in Germany.
-She later revealed in her documentary Risk that she had a brief romantic relationship with Appelbaum.
+She later worked with Jacob Appelbaum and writers and editors at Der Spiegel to cover disclosures about mass surveillance, particularly those relating to NSA activity in Germany.Embassy Espionage: The NSA's Secret Spy Hub in Berlin Der Spiegel October 27, 2013 She later revealed in her documentary Risk that she had a brief romantic relationship with Appelbaum.

 She filmed, edited, and produced Channel 4's alternative to the Royal Christmas Message by Queen Elizabeth II in 2013, the "Alternative Christmas Message", featuring Edward Snowden.

 In October 2013, Poitras joined with reporters Greenwald and Jeremy Scahill to establish an on-line investigative journalism publishing venture funded by eBay billionaire Pierre Omidyar, which became First Look Media.
 Omidyar's "concern about press freedoms in the US and around the world" sparked the idea for the new media outlet.
 The first publication from that group, a digital magazine called The Intercept, launched on February 10, 2014.
 Poitras stood down from her editorial role in September 2016 to focus on Field of Vision, a First Look Media project focused on non-fiction films.

 On March 21, 2014, Poitras joined Greenwald and Barton Gellman via Skype on a panel at the Sources and Secrets Conference to discuss the legal and professional threats to journalists covering national security surveillance and whistleblower stories, like that of Edward Snowden.
 Poitras was asked if she would hazard an entry into the United States and she responded that she planned to attend an April 11 event, regardless of the legal or professional threats posed by US authorities.
 Poitras and Greenwald returned to the US to receive their awards unimpeded.

 In May 2014, Poitras was reunited with Snowden in Moscow along with Greenwald.

 In September 2021, Yahoo!
-News reported that in 2017, after the publication of the Vault 7 files by WikiLeaks, "top intelligence officials lobbied the White House" to designate Poitras as an "information broker" to allow for more investigative tools against her, "potentially paving the way" for her prosecution.
+News reported that in 2017, after the publication of the Vault 7 files, "top intelligence officials lobbied the White House" to designate Poitras as an "information broker" to allow for more investigative tools against her, "potentially paving the way" for her prosecution.
 However, the White House rejected this idea.
 Poitras told Yahoo!
 News that such attempts were "bone-chilling and a threat to journalists worldwide."